 Janie worries about the kind of man Tea Cake is.
-She thinks he’s too young for her, probably just wants to take her money, and other thoughts like that.
-Janie is determined not to get sucked into another marriage without love so she determines to treat Tea Cake coldly if he ever comes back.
+She thinks he’s too young for her and that he probably just wants to take her money.
+Janie is determined not to get sucked into another loveless marriage...so she's determined to treat Tea Cake coldly if he ever comes back.

 He comes back after a week, and Janie can’t keep from being friendly to him.
 Janie and Tea Cake end up joking around again.